 "Explore Earth and beyond at Space for Life "

 New perspectives abound at the Space for Life and the Olympic Park.
 Experience Earth's incredible biodiversity at the Space for Life: the impressive greenhouse and sprawling grounds of the Montréal Botanical Garden; the life-filled oceans, tropics, forests and antarctic shores of the Biodôme; the critters of the Insectarium; and galactic adventures of the Planetarium.
 Add to all that one of the tallest and most recognizable architectural structures in the city: the leaning Montréal Tower, built for the 1976 summer Olympics, gives visitors a 360-degree view of the city from its observation deck.
+NOTE: The Biodôme and Insectarium are currently closed for major renovations.

 City sights and natural wonders